 |33,000V (high voltage)||3.5 metres||2.5 metres|

 |400V / 230V (low voltage)||1.5 metres||0.5 metres|

 Offences committed by tree owners

 There are penalties for tree owners who do not comply with a written request to cut their trees, or do not advise MainPower of the time and location of the cutting work.

 On summary conviction, tree owners may be liable for a fine not exceeding $10,000 and a further fine of $500 for every day on which the offence continues.

 If your trees are considered an immediate danger to our network, MainPower has an obligation to remove any hazard.
-If you have failed to keep your trees clear of power lines, or have not responded to our requests, then as the tree owner you are responsible for all costs incurred by us to remove any hazard and will no longer be eligible for the shareholder discount.
+If you have failed to keep your trees clear of power lines, or have not responded to our requests, then as the tree owner you are responsible for all costs incurred by us to remove any hazard and to repair any network assets that have been damaged.